 When finished cooking, natural release for 5 minutes, then quick release the air (be careful and cover your fingers with a kitchen towel).

-Preheat the broiler to Medium (roughly 500 ºF).
-Line a baking sheet with aluminum foil and place the wire rack (optional).
-Transfer the ribs to the wire rack from the Instant Pot.
+Line a baking sheet with aluminum foil and place a wire rack.
+Transfer the ribs from the Instant Pot to the wire rack.

 Brush with the sauce on both sides of the ribs.